sheila-janota/RLinWiFi-avg-queue-level/README.md

 2) Installation of the ns3-gym environment (https://github.com/tkn-tub/ns3-gym).

-3) CometML account is also needed (https://www.comet.ml/signup) to observe the resultsing the graphs.
+3) CometML account is also needed (https://www.comet.ml/signup) to view the graphical results.
 After creating it update the `comet_token.json` file with your credentials.

 Run BEB tests